painter99/painter99/README.md

 - Critical evaluation and synthesis of AI-generated information

 ### 🌱 Current Focus
 I'm currently working on a QA and security testing project that combines manual and automated testing of web applications.
 I'm focusing on integrating security testing using OWASP ZAP and creating automated test scripts in Playwright.
-For more details about my project, check out my repository on GitHub.
+For more details about my project, check out my [QA and Security Testing Project](https://github.com/painter99/QA-and-Security-Testing-Project/blob/main/README.md) on GitHub.

 ### 🔭 Interests
 - Open-source technologies (exploring Fedora and GrapheneOS)